GenericMovie/Movie-Reviews/_posts/2016-8-20-Beast-of-Burden.md

 title: Beast of Burden
 description: test
 image: assets/images/beast.png
+published: true
 ---

-Premise: Sean Haggerty only has an hour to deliver his illegal cargo.
+## Premise: Sean Haggerty only has an hour to deliver his illegal cargo.
 An hour to reassure a drug cartel, a hitman, and the DEA that nothing is wrong.
 An hour to make sure his wife survives.
 And he must do it all from the cockpit of his Cessna.

 Review-